To create and promote POSITIVE images within our community at-Large, by Fostering the Importance of Self-Image,

-The San Antonio Zulu Association was formally organized and chartered by the State of Texas in 1976 as a social, civic, non-profit, and benevolent organization.
+The San Antonio Zulu Association was formally organized in 1976 as a social, civic, non-profit, and benevolent organization.
 There were ten founding members; and in 1978, the organization was chartered with the State of Texas with twelve signatories.